 The programme will also provide opportunities for people to say what they would like to see at the site in the future and how that can be provided sustainably.

-The visitor centre and toilet facilities will now be closed until February Half Term 2019.
-See our Facebook page and this space news.
+The visitor centre and toilet facilities are currently closed for the winter season.
+See our Facebook page and this space for news.

 📍 Minera Lead Mines Country Park, Minera, Wrexham LL11 3DU (Click here)